sinistersnare/sinistersnare.github.io/content/post/02-robson-tree-traversal.md

 # Introduction #

 In this post, we will discuss a novel tree traversal algorithm.
-Robson tree traversals traverse a tree in **Constant Space**, as opposed to the standard method, which has a **linear** space cost.
+The standard, traversal method operates with a _linear_ spatial cost.
+The Robson traversal counters with a cool ***constant*** space!

-The final code can be found [here](https://github.com/sinistersnare/robson), but I encourage you to read the post.
+The final code is on [github](https://github.com/sinistersnare/robson), but I encourage you to read this post!
-The table of contents may help for people want to skip a bit :)
+The table of contents may help for people that may want to skip a bit :)

 # Table of Contents #

 TODO

-# What is a Tree? #
+# The Famous Tree #

-A 'tree' is a data structure commonly used in datastructures found in programs used everywhere.
+Trees are an incredibly important data structure.
+A great learning tool for beginning computer scientists, starting to understand the science.
+Trees are also used throughout the real-world.
-Filesystems use trees to store their [data](https://en.wikipedia.org/wiki/B-tre), text-editors use trees to [store text](https://en.wikipedia.org/wiki/Rope_(data_structure)), basically everything uses trees.
+File systems use trees to [store their data](https://en.wikipedia.org/wiki/B-tree).
+Text editors use trees to [organize their text](https://en.wikipedia.org/wiki/Rope_(data_structure)).

-A binary tree is commonly taught in introduction-to-programming classes at universities.
-These trees nodes contain some data, and two children, commonly called a 'left' and 'right' child, which are both trees themselves!
-This is called a recursive data-structure, it uses its own definition to define itself!
+Tree’s power the world, inside and outside of computers.
+Our tree’s are a bit more simply defined, however.

 Here is a common tree definition.
 We will be using C for the whole of this post: